Skip to content

 Well, it’s actually pretty cut and dry.
 It’s not as diverse as a country like Indonesia, but there are still plenty of languages and cultures throughout.
 Unlike other Romance languages (Spanish, Italian, French, etc.), Romanian is heavily influenced by the nearby Slavic languages.

 Also, I wrote a quick and easy guide for Romanian that explains the basics of the language!
-I wrote it for travelers who don’t need to learn all of the details.
-Find it here.
+It’s intended for travelers who don’t need to learn all of the intricacies of the language.

 Anyway, let’s get started!